swanandM/MIPS---Disassembler-/README.md

 2)	Run the code Or Compile and Run the code.
 3)	Now it will ask to enter the total number of binary inputs present in input.txt file
 4)	For example in this file we have 18 binary input lines
 5)	It will produce the screen shown below.
-Press Enter (Optional)
 6)	Open the text file output to check the results.